Dundas Shire Events Calendar

 Gallery of Splendid Isolation - Lynn Webb Photography

-Outstanding local photographer capturing the beauty of the natural environment surrounding Norseman.
-Gallery is located on the corner of Prinsep Street/Ramsay Street, at the Tin Camel Roundabout.
+Outstanding local photographer capturing the beauty of the natural environment.
+Lynn uses both conventional digital cameras and drones, travelling to seldom visited spots in the Great Western Woodlands, WA Goldfields and Nullarbor Coastline.
+It is well worth a visit to his gallery, located on the corner of Prinsep Street at the Tin Camel Roundabout.

 Photography advice, framing and image reproduction services also available.

 Discover more of this fascinating region by taking the Heritage Trail through to the old Dundas Townsite, 550 million year old Dundas Rocks and the Lone Grave.
 Maps of the trail are available at Woodlands Centre (Prinsep St) or via this link.

 Take a bush walk to see the ancient rock formations and look for the plaque showing where the original settlement of Dundas stood.
 A picnic/ BBQ area is set amongst shady trees.
 Continue along the trail to Lake Dundas to the lone grave of Stanley Whitehead (7mths) d.
 1897.
 The (replica) timber headstone and guard rails cut out of bush timber stand as the only proof that the site was once inhabited.
 The original headstone can be seen at the Norseman Historical Museum.

 Follow signs from centre of town up Mines Road.